 The hotel's accounting office, known as the back office, uses the accounting module of a PMS, which assists in the overall financial management of the hotel (Figure 4-16).
-The PMS simplifies the accounting processes, which include the labor-intensive posting procedure of accounts payable, which is the amount of money the hotel owes vendors; the transfer of accounts receivable, which is the amount of money owed to the hotel, based on the guest ledger and city ledger; compilation and production of the payroll; budget preparation; the production of the profit-and-loss statement, which is an official financial listing of income and expenses; and the balance sheet, which is an official financial listing of assets, liabilities, and owner's equity at a certain point.
-For example, financial information concerning a certain vendor is entered once on a terminal located in the back office (also referred to as controller's office).
-This information is then reflected throughout of the accounting process.
+PMS simplifies the accounting processes.
+These include: the labor-intensive posting procedure of accounts payable, which is the amount of money the hotel owes vendors; the transfer of accounts receivable, which is the amount of money owed to the hotel, based on the guest ledger and city ledger; compilation and production of the payroll; budget preparation; the production of the profit-and-loss statement, which is an official financial listing of income and expenses; and the balance sheet, which is an official financial listing of assets, liabilities, and owner's equity at a certain point in time.
+For example, financial information concerning a certain vendor is entered once on a terminal located in the back office (controller's office).
+This information is then reflected throughout various parts of the accounting process.
 Likewise, the financial information produced through the night audit can be accessed for various reports.
 These and other features assist in streamlining the accounting process.
-The intranet is another feature on this module that is most useful in communicating to front desk staff about situations where a guest's charges may need clarification after check out or about cost centers that have incurred charges that need clarification.